livemusiclocator/instabear/pi-automation/README.md

 ## System Architecture

 ### Raspberry Pi's Role
-- Acts as the automation server that runs on a schedule (7:45 AM daily)
+- Acts as the automation server that runs on a schedule (7:45 AM Wednesday through Sunday, excluding Monday and Tuesday)
 - Executes a headless browser to interact with the web interface
 - Handles the entire posting workflow automatically without human intervention
 - Takes screenshots during the process for verification